 moment.
 The most

-powerful skills you can learn to fill your daily needs is effective thinking and communication.
+powerful skills you can learn to fill your daily needs are effective thinking and communication.
 "Thinking"

 personality subselves (Lesson 1).

 I'm a professional communicator.
 I've studied this subject for over 40 years.
 My